rhynix/bots/README.rst

 simplicity was chosen over optimizing for performance.
 This means there are some potential performance optimizations, including:

-* Not trying all operations each time.
-If bot X gives chips to bot Y and Z, checking only operations for bot Y and Z would suffice to keep the game running.
+* Not trying all instructions each time.
+If bot X gives chips to bot Y and Z, checking only instructions for bot Y and Z would suffice to keep the game running.
 * Mutable state: the library barely contains any mutable state.
 This was an intential choice to make reasoning about the code easier.
 Immutable state